Problem

 1. Choose a Platform

-docmd is natively compatible with all modern static hosting and edge platforms.
+docmd natively supports all modern static hosting and edge platforms.
 We recommend the following for their global performance and ease of use:

-• Netlify: Powerful automation features and a robust global CDN.
+- Netlify: Powerful automation features and a reliable global CDN.

 2. Automate the Build